 But there is more than one path to the bomb.

 Producing HEU is one way to create a nuclear weapon.
 But uranium can also be used to produce plutonium, an element that is not naturally occurring and is much more powerful than uranium.
-Ninety-five percent of the nuclear bombs that exist today are plutonium-based.

 Depending on the level of the isotope Pu-239 contained, plutonium can be differentiated into